ciferresearch/CLEO-Project/README.md

 # SDSP: Blockchain-Based Secured Data Sharing Platform

 Welcome to the SDSP repository!
 This project aims to facilitate secure and transparent sharing of genomic data using blockchain technology.
 This README provides instructions for setting up the development environment, running the project, and understanding its components.
-Please refere to the follwoing paper for the architecture of the SDSP https://ieeexplore.ieee.org/document/10577693
+Please refer to the following paper for the architecture of the SDSP https://ieeexplore.ieee.org/document/10577693

 ## Table of Contents